ecomp-shONgit/styloAH/README.md

 ## USAGE: stylo_config.txt

 If you prepare your data, you put it in a folder that is named "corpus".
-If you place a "stylo_config.txt" aside this folder you can call stylo via stylo(gui=FLASE).
-That will run stylo without a gui and uses the config file.
+If you can call stylo via stylo(gui=FLASE).
+That will run stylo without a gui and uses the stylo.default.settings.R.
 Some important configurations are:

 - analyzed.features = "c" (characters) / "w" (words) / "wlc" (word level character-n-grams) / "woc" (words without consonant) / "wov" (words without vowels) / "smw" (just stop words) / "bw" (without stop words) / "syl" (pseudo syllables) / "hbc1" (every word split in head body coda) / "smwpa" (group small words and gap encodings after a minimized heuristics of the groupe)
 - distance.measure = "delta" / "argamon" / "eder" / "simple" / "manhattan" / "euclidean" / "cosine" / "canberra"